-Your module tutor will direct you towards specific readings and/or activities to complete before class.
+Your module tutor will direct you towards specific readings and/or activities to complete before and after class.

 The course is taught by a team of enthusiastic senior lecturers from a wide variety of professional backgrounds related to the children and families workforce.
 This extensive professional experience provides a rich and diverse learning experience and supports a practical and theoretical insight into the career choices open to you.

 Our engaging tutor team will enable you to develop your identity as an early childhood specialist.
 You will be encouraged to explore your own interests and reflect on children and childhoods.
 You will be expected to work with others on your course, as well as independently and you will be supported in doing this by your seminar tutors as well as your own personal academic tutor.Karen VincentCourse Director